N3on1x/watercoolr/README.md

 ![image-20200425153545788](images/image-20200425153545788.png)

 > **Note:** The "Email" and "Department" lists are never used.
 They're only to demonstrate how you can add more data on participants.
-It could be useful for sending out a notice by email, or to add context to each name in the list by adding.
+It could be useful for sending out a notice by email, or to add context to each name in the list.
 Feel free to add as many columns you like.

 In the "**Video Chat URL**" sheet, edit the URL and change the `<my-company>` part with your company name, or feel free to add whatever path-ending you like.
 The app uses Jitsi Meet as default, but if you want you can change the URL to your custom needs, but the script adds a number behind the URL to specify grouping so be aware that your custom chat service must support that.